mrhenryyu/minimal-mistakes/_pages/about.md

 2. Maintain a healthy weight by continuing to exercising reguarly
 3. Continue to maintain a healthy sleep schedule
 4. Designing and implimenting an end-to-end solution for financial data analysis (DCF , multiples)
-5. Become more active on social media and sharing my experiences and learn from other's experiences.
+5. Become more active on social media and sharing my experiences while learning from others' experiences.